Overview

 Skills

 Skills are the skills.sh prompt-bundle format.
 A skill is a directory with a SKILL.mdat its root.
-Installing a skill on an agent drops it into the agent type's skills dir (~/.claude/skills/ for claude, ~/.hermes/skills/ for hermes, ~/.agents/skills/ for codex / gemini / opencode, ~/skills/ for openclaw) and makes it loadable on next prompt.
+Installing a skill on an agent drops it into the agent type's skills dir (~/.claude/skills/ for claude, ~/.hermes/skills/ for hermes, ~/.agents/skills/ for codex / opencode, ~/skills/ for openclaw) and makes it loadable on next prompt.

 # Install a skill on an agent